craig-sanders/fakecloud/README.md

 **Future plans:**

-* get the data from an SQL database, using DBI to allow for Postgresql, SQLite, MySQL etc
+* get the metadata and user-data files from an SQL database, using DBI to allow for Postgresql, SQLite, MySQL etc
 * a web front end for editing VM host data

-**Written with perl and Mojolicious**
+**Written with perl and Mojolicious::Lite**